Japanese visa renewal, part 1: tax forms (kazeishoumeisho and nozeishoumeisho)

 Final step - go to the damn kuyakusho

 People started to notice I was getting frustrated with the system.
-To be fair, I was openly crying.
+To be fair, I was openly crying at my desk.
 Someone finally said 'just go to the bloody ward office, it's open late tonight'.

 That's what I did.
 Wiped the snot from my face, and shuffled there in shame.